carpentries-incubator/gitlab-novice/episodes/08-process-automation.md

 We want to share it with the world, because what we do is so important and everyone should now about it.
 So we want to create a website based on the diary and update it whenever our Markdown files change.

-Just as much based in reality as the rest of this lesson’s story, we know how to do that, but we do not want to do it by hand.
+But we do not want to do that by hand.
 Instead, we are going to let GitLab automatically turn our Markdown files into HTML, whenever our repository changes.
 To achieve it, we will use two GitLab features: CI/CD-Pipelines and Pages.